 A student approaching the end of course-work for the PhD should petition the Program Director to schedule the Prelim A exam, and be admitted to Dissertator status after the successful completion of the exam.
-The Prelim A Exam is normally scheduled either at the beginning of the semester, during Welcome Week, or at the end of the semester, during Study and Exam Week.
-Papers must be submitted to the Graduate Coordinator for circulation to the ITS faculty at least two weeks prior to the exam date.
+The Prelim A exam is routinely scheduled either at the beginning of the semester, during Welcome Week, or at the end of the semester, during Study and Exam Week.
+Papers must be submitted to the Graduate Coordinator for circulation to the attending ITS Core faculty at least two weeks prior to the exam date.

-At the beginning of the exam the student has an opportunity to contextualize and comment briefly on the selection of papers in whatever way he/she considers appropriate (5-8 minutes).
-In conducting the exam, the ITS faculty consider the portfolio as a measure both of the student's research accomplishments at the end of the period of coursework, and his/her preparedness to undertake advanced research in the fields of drama and theatre and to revise work according to accepted scholarly standards.
+At the beginning of the exam the student has an opportunity to contextualize and comment briefly on the selection of papers in whatever way they consider appropriate (5-8 minutes).
+In conducting the exam, the ITS faculty consider the portfolio as a measure of both the student's research accomplishments at the end of the period of coursework, and their preparedness to undertake advanced research in the fields of drama and theatre and to revise work according to accepted scholarly standards.
 The student is evaluated on both the revised portfolio papers and the oral defense.
-The oral exam lasts approximately 90 to 120 minutes
+The oral exam lasts approximately 90 to 120 minutes.

-A student whose portfolio is satisfactory and who passes the oral Prelim A exam will advance immediately to Dissertator status and begin writing the dissertation proposal.
-A student whose portfolio is unsatisfactory and/or who does not pass the oral defense will have an advisory meeting with Theatre Research faculty immediately following the defense, during which faculty members will provide specific feedback and suggestions for further revision.
+A student whose portfolio is satisfactory and who passes the oral Prelim A exam will advance immediately to Dissertator status and begin working on the dissertation proposal.
+A student whose portfolio is unsatisfactory and/or who does not pass the oral defense will have an advisory meeting with the attending faculty immediately following the defense, during which faculty members will provide specific feedback and suggestions for further revision.
 The student will have the opportunity to revise and resubmit one or more papers later in the semester or at the beginning of the next semester.
-When the papers are resubmitted, another defense will be scheduled.
-A student who does not pass the Prelim A exam on the second attempt must leave the PhD program.
+When the paper/s are resubmitted, ITS faculty will decide whether to schedule a second defense, or to communicate their decision to the Program Director without meeting again.
+A student who does not pass the Prelim A exam on the second attempt has to leave the PhD program.